workadventure/workadventure/docs/maps/api-room.md

   visible: boolean;
   allow: string;
   allowApi: boolean;
-  x: number;         // In pixels, relative to the map or player coordinates, depending on origin
+  x: number;         // In "game" pixels, relative to the map or player coordinates, depending on origin
-  y: number;         // In pixels, relative to the map or player coordinates, depending on origin
+  y: number;         // In "game" pixels, relative to the map or player coordinates, depending on origin
-  width: number;     // In pixels, sensitive to zoom level and scale
+  width: number;     // In "game" pixels
-  height: number;    // In pixels, sensitive to zoom level and scale
+  height: number;    // In "game" pixels
   origin: "player" | "map";
   scale: number;
 }